Texas's 64th House of Representatives district

 District 64 is a district of the Texas House of Representatives that serves all of Wise County and the northwest portion of Denton County.
-The current representative for district 64 is Republican Lynn Stucky, who succeeded Myra Crownover on January 9, 2017.
+The current representative for district 64 is Republican Andy Hopper, who succeeded Lynn Stucky on January 14, 2025.

 Following the 2020 Census, redistricting took place in 2021.
-These changes will take effect in the upcoming 2022 election cycle.
+These changes took effect in the 2022 election cycle.

 The district contains most of the city of Denton, where most of its population is located.
 In addition, all of Decatur, Krum, New Fairview, Aurora, Runaway Bay, Alvord, Newark, and Bridgeport call the district home.
 The district also includes the University of North Texas, Texas Woman's University, and the Denton County campus of North Central Texas College.

 Lake Bridgeport is in the far west portion of the district.

 US 380 runs horizontally through the entirety of the district.
 In the eastern portion, I-35 runs vertically through the city of Denton.